 - In a medium-sized skillet, brown the meat with chopped onions, garlic, and jalapenos.
 About 3 minutes.
 If the meat has too much fat, drain it.

-- Pour in the fire-roasted diced tomatoes, pasta cooking water, add the taco seasoning and tomato paste.
+- Pour in the fire-roasted diced tomatoes, and pasta cooking water, and add the taco seasoning and tomato paste.
 Cook for about 3 minutes.

 - Stir in one cup of shredded cheddar until melted.
 Adjust the seasoning with salt and pepper.

 Mix the sauce into the cooked pasta and add the remaining ½ cup of cheese.
 Stir everything up and serve with chopped fresh cilantro on top.

 - Using a jar of salsa will make it easier by replacing the chopped onion, garlic, jalapeno, and diced tomatoes.